Brod Moravice: History

 Brod Moravice was first mentioned in 1260.
 The rural municipality was founded in the 14th century.
 Throughout history, it has also been known as Moravice, Gornje Moravice, Turanj and Brodske Moravice.
-From 1919 until 1991 name was Srpske Moravice.
+The name was first recorded in one of Bela IV's documents in 1260.
+The first settlements appeared in Gorski kotar as early as the 10th or 11th centuries, due to the fact that routes to the coast passed through this area.

 During the 15th and 16th centuries, the municipality was the subject of numerous Turkish raids.